Red-eared slider

 See also updated edition: Lowe, Browne, et al. (2004).)

 Etymology

 Red-eared sliders are popular pets around the world.

 The red-eared slider gets its name from the small, red stripe around its ears, or where its ears would be, and from its ability to slide quickly off rocks and logs into the water.
 This species was previously known as Troost's turtle in honor of an American herpetologist Gerard Troost.
 Trachemys scripta troostii is now the scientific name for another subspecies, the Cumberland slider.

 Taxonomy

-The red-eared slider belongs to the order Testudines, which contains about 250 turtle species.
+The red-eared slider belongs to the order Testudines, which contains about 250 chelonian species.
 It is a subspecies of Trachemys scripta.
 It was previously classified under the name Chrysemys scripta elegans.
 Trachemys scripta contains three subspecies: T. s. elegans (red-eared slider), T. s. scripta (yellow-bellied slider), and T. s. troostii (Cumberland slider).